-Campaign group marks 60 years of European co-operation with show of support for EU nationals in Wales
+Campaign group marks 60 years of European co-operation with a show of support for EU nationals in Wales

 Wales for Europe is celebrating the 60t h anniversary of the signing of a landmark European treaty by telling EU nationals that their contribution to Welsh life is valued and welcomed.